 A network zone is a configurable boundary that you can use to grant or restrict access to computers and devices in your organization based on the IP address that is requesting access.
-You can define a network zone by specifying one or more individual IP addresses, by specifying one or more ranges of IP addresses, or by specifying one or more geographic locations.
+You can define a network zone by specifying one or more individual IP addresses, ranges of IP addresses, or geographic locations.

 After you define one or more network zones, you can use them in Global Session Policies, authentication policies, VPN notifications, and routing rules.

-Learn about the types of network zones you can create and how they can be used.
+- Learn about the types of network zones that you can create and how they can be used.

 - Prepare for creating network zones by generating a list of the IP addresses used as proxies in your organization.

 - Configure a network zone

 - Create network zones based on IP addresses, proxy types, geographical locations, or autonomous system numbers (ASN).